shopware5/devdocs/source/blog/_posts/2017-11-17-on-testing-strategies.md

 }
 ```

 Boom, a mock will never automatically produce this result, but for all means it will keep the test suite green.
 There are certain other problems with mocks, so...
-Time for an excurse:
+Time for a digression:

 ----

-## Excurse: Mocking
+## Digression: Mocking

 All I really can say about mocking is this: it is a pain in the ass!
 There are currently a few contenders for mocking in PHPUnit tests and they all work internally the same way and are kind of awful.
 So lets say we have a class called `Something` that has a method called `getResponse` and we want it to return `'foo'` for our test, how would we accomplish this through mocking?